About the Army Reserve Marksmanship Program

 Joining the US Army Reserve Marksmanship Training and Competitive Program

 1. Read this entire page first.

-6. Current team/program member retains eligibility of their assigned slot based on current Roster Procedures.
+7. Current team/program member retains eligibility of their assigned slot based on current Roster Procedures.
+This includes hosting a local Postal Match each year.
 Development Roster members are eligible to advance to the Main Roster when vetted as per current Main Roster procedures.

-If you want to be on a military-sponsored shooting team you need to be a competition shooter.
+The bottom line is, if you want to be on a military-sponsored shooting team you need to be a competition shooter.
 You become a competition shooter by being a competition shooter.
-Shoot events on your own whenever and wherever you can, attend events like All Army, and earn Classifications in the formal shooting events listed below first.
+Shoot events on your own whenever and wherever you can, attend events like All Army, and earn Classifications in the formal shooting events listed above first.
 You must begin by doing this on your own before applying for a slot.
 Stay in contact with the USAR Marksmanship Program through this site and you'll eventually be able to earn a slot.